Akaricchi/resume/resume.rst

 .. project:: Taisei Project
   :url: https://taisei-project.org/
-  :role: Contributor (2011 - 2013); Lead Developer (2017 - present)
+  :role: Major contributor (2011 - 2013); Lead Developer (2017 - present)

   A free and open source Japanese-style "bullet hell" (Danmaku_) top-down shooter; a fangame of the `Touhou Project`_ series.

-Original engine built with SDL, with a custom OpenGL 3.3 renderer.
+  Original engine built with SDL_, with a 2 custom renderers (OpenGL 3.3 and SDL_GPU).
 Written in C (GNU C11), with tooling written in Python.
 Runs on any modern desktop OS and in the browser (via Emscripten_).

-  * (Re-)wrote most of the engine, including but not limited to the renderer, audio, virtual filesystem, replay, live reloading, and threaded asset loading subsystems.
+  * Wrote most of the engine, including but not limited to the renderer, audio, virtual filesystem, replay, live reloading, and threaded asset loading subsystems.
-  * Designed and implemented a system for asynchronous programming of game logic and stages in C based on stackful coroutines, with a macro-powered DSL.
+  * Designed and implemented a coroutine-based system for asynchronous programming of game logic and stages.
   * Designed and implemented a lot of the gameplay mechanics, stages, bullet patterns, and special effects.

 .. project:: Koishi
   :url: https://github.com/taisei-project/koishi
   :role: Lead Developer (2019 - present)

   A small, decently portable C11 library that implements asymmetric stackful coroutines (similar to Lua's coroutines, but for native code).
 Supports many operating systems and CPU architectures.
 Modular design, can use boost.context assembly routines, POSIX ucontext, Windows fibers, longjmp, Emscripten fibers, etc.